HHS/ckanext-datajson/README.md

 The option ckanext.datajsonld.id is the @id value used to identify the data catalog itself.
 If not given, it defaults to ckan.site_url.

+You can specify which export map file to use to generates the data.json

+    ckanext.datajson.export_map_filename = export.map.json

+There are three map files available in folder [export_map](https://github.com/GSA/ckanext-datajson/tree/main/ckanext/datajson/export_map) to choose from, or you can add you own in the same folder.
+By default, it looks for file `export.map.json`, if not found, it defaults to `export.catalog.map.sample.json`.

 ### Harvesting